-Early career Fellowships enable early career researchers to join a project team from another country, opening up new opportunities and often creating partnerships that last many years and over many Antarctic research seasons.
-In 2019 thanks to the support of France, India and Korea there are several additional SCAR fellowship opportunities.
-There is also an additional opportunity for researchers from developing countries (through a collaboration with the WMO)
+Early-career Fellowships enable early-career researchers to join a project team from another country, opening up new opportunities and often creating partnerships that last many years and over many Antarctic research seasons.
+In 2019, thanks to the support of France, India and Korea, there were several additional SCAR fellowship opportunities.
+There was also an additional opportunity for researchers from developing countries, through a collaboration with the WMO.

 - How to apply